appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

   <TabItem value="ubuntu-docker" label="Ubuntu with Docker">

-This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu operating system using Docker.
+This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu distribution using Docker.

 ##### `docker` installation:

-- If you want to install `Docker` on your Ubuntu, then the Appcircle server machine needs to access these URLs.
+- If you want to install `Docker` on your Ubuntu, then the Appcircle server host needs to access these URLs.

 ```access_list
 download.docker.com